jameel-maayah/invisiGAN/README.md

 ![Diagram](interp.gif)

 *Latent space interpolation.
-Pick two random points in the z-space and transition smoothly between them*
+Pick two random points in the z-space and transition smoothly between them.*

 To avoid this, we project $M$ into the latent space using a linear transformation.
 This continuous embedding is then added to $z$ before the first upscale.
 We repeat these residual "injections" of $M$ after each block so that the generator never loses the information content of $M$.